SCAN Update - 11/13/24

 Below are the current RSV wastewater categories for the SCAN sites (recall the category is determined by both the trend and the level):

-HMPV (Human metapneumovirus) RNA has rarely been detected in samples collected from SCAN sites in the last 3 weeks.
+HMPV (Human metapneumovirus) RNA has sporadically been detected in samples collected from SCAN sites (expect Gilroy and Sacramento) in the last 3 weeks.
 Below are the current wastewater categories for the SCAN sites (recall the category is determined by both the trend and the level):

-• Gilroy, Oceanside SF, Palo Alto, Sacramento, San Jose, Southeast SF, Sunnyvale, and SVCW are in the LOW Wastewater Category due to no longer being in seasonal onset for HMPV
+• Gilroy, Oceanside SF, Palo Alto, Sacramento, San Jose, Southeast SF, Sunnyvale, and SVCW are in the LOW Wastewater Category due to not being in seasonal onset for HMPV

 In the chart below, the population weighted average line across all the SCAN plants is shown in black (link here to this chart if you want to interact with it) since we started monitoring HMPV at SCAN sites.
 Evident in the chart are the very low HMPV concentrations across all SCAN sites.